Miller makes 34 saves, lifts Ducks past Lightning 3-1

 Tampa Bay, 3-1-0 on a five-game homestand, got a goal from Point.
 Louis Domingue stopped 19 shots.

-The Ducks went up 3-1 on goals by Ritchie and Rowney in a 49-second span early in the third period.
+The Ducks went up 3-1 on goals by Ritchie and Rowney in a 48-second span early in the third period.

-Ritchie swatted home a knee-high puck after Pontus Aberg's power-play shot went off the glass and wound up in from of the crease at 4:51 of the third.
+Ritchie swatted home a knee-high puck after Pontus Aberg's power-play shot went off the glass and wound up in front of the crease at 4:51 of the third.

 Point skated down the slot and got his 18th goal of the season off a pass from behind the net by Nikita Kucherov, tying it at 1-all with 1:26 left in the second.